thebushschool/cpjava/lessons/week3/readme.md

 	* Update to make it look like a red giant star with increasing temperature with increasing size
 		* slowly increase the intensity of the Red color only as the circle grows
 	* ADVANCED - Explode the star when it reaches the frame border and stop
-* ADVANCED [Add a Reset Button](code/rect_hover) - Look in Slack for initial code - Modify this code to add a small Reset button to Projects
+* ADVANCED [Add a Reset Button](code/rect_hover) - Look in Slack for initial code - Modify this code to add a small Reset button to Projects.
+Ensure that the button is small and located at the bottom right of the canvas.
+It should work regardless of the size of the canvas.
 * ADVANCED OPTIONAL [Interactive Monster - Follow Specifications as noted](homework/interactive-monster.md)

 ## Debrief